Error203/networkingUtility/README.md

 # webdog
-For beta use
+For developing for others.

-In developing . . .
+Archived until better times . . .